So, alright. I'm going to put enough text in here to surround the pictures that I want to share with you...

 Okay.
 The week after Memorial Day is when I had the contractors come and construct a building.
 I read up on lighting and space requirements many months ago and determined I needed a space that is 16'x24'.
 I saved every spare cent I had, including our tax refund and stimulous check, and with a "teensy" loan from my dad, I FINALLY had enough to build the building with money left over for little things...you know...electricity, drywall, and insulation (which, if you read my last post, is a cute shade of pink but itches bad if and when you get it on your skin).

 On Wednesday, the contractors came back, but had to quit shortly after eleven that morning, because it rained.
 And rained.
 And rained.
 It doesn't rain for weeks here, but when I'm having work done the sky absolutely has to open up.
 Go figure.
 My luck, right?
-So the guys come back on Thursday and knock out the rest of the roof.
+So the guys come back on Thursday and knock out

 By Saturday I'm stoked and can't wait to get started on painting the exterior.
 (After work both Thursday and Friday I put Kilz on the trim and the base to get it ready to paint by Saturday morning.
 Saturdays dawns bright, clear, and hot, but my step-daughter and I are out there with rollers going to town with the exterior grey we chose that matches the siding on the house.
 We are some painting fiends.
 We painted until about noon, at which point we felt like it was getting too hot so we thought that would be a good time for a pool break (which we took).

-The following day (Sunday) found me on a ladder putting semi-gloss on the trim of the building; door frames, roof trim, etc. Of course, it got hot early, so I packed it in for the day.
+The following day (Sunday) found me on a ladder putting semi-gloss on the trim of the building; door

 The following week brought up record high temps and a freelance assignment, so you know I didn't put a lot of time into the building.
 I skipped a weekend, and last weekend I finished the exterior paint and started working on the electrical.
 Please know...2x4 studs are not in the least easy to drill through, yet that is what I did for the better part of Saturday and some Sunday.
 Johnny and I ran wire the rest of the day Sunday.